top of page

 In 2024, our students and school community upgraded the classroom garden beds into vibrant sensory gardens featuring local native and edible plants.

-Aligned with our International Baccalaureate (IB) Primary Years Programme (PYP), this project encouraged students to develop as caring, reflective, and knowledgeable learners while building an understanding of sustainability and environmental responsibility.
+Aligned with our International Baccalaureate (IB) Primary Years Programme (PYP), this project encouraged students to be caring, reflective, and knowledgeable learners while building an understanding of sustainability and environmental responsibility.
 Through hands-on learning experiences, students explored how plants support wellbeing, biodiversity, and healthy living, while helping to create engaging outdoor spaces that can be enjoyed by the whole school community.

 In 2023, our students and sustainability team upgraded the garden beds to include worm tubes as part of our commitment to reducing waste and caring for the environment.